Emergent Elasticity and Quasiconformal Flow in Active Solids: Results

-subject to the BC $\Re[(\partial_\xi z) (\bar{\partial}_\xi \dot{z}) ]|_{\partial \Omega} = \partial_t \lambda_g|_{\partial \Omega} $.
-In other words, the anisotropic deformation of the metric $\partial_t \mu_g$ must be accommodated by a corresponding shear deformation.
-Tissue flow corresponds to a sequence of infinitesimal QC deformations -- a Beltrami flow.
-The Beltrami flow equation is linear and can be solved by the method of Green's functions, even for large deformations~\cite{Ahlfors1966} (Appendix~\ref{app:GreensFunction}).

-We can restate the flow Eq.~\eqref{eq:beltrami_flow}, formulated in Lagrangian $\xi$-coordinates, in Eulerian $z$-coordinates.
-Crucially, this allows computing the infinitesimal change in the embedding fully in terms of the present-time reference.
-We therefore reexpress the flow in the current $z(t)$ coordinates, so that $\dot{z}(z(t),\overline{z(t)}, t)$ is the Eulerian velocity field.
+The resulting flow $z \mapsto z + \dot{z}\,dt$ must reestablish a state of isotropic stress.
+Rather than in Lagrangian $\xi$-coordinates, we express the adiabatic flow in the current $z(t)$ coordinates, so that $\dot{z}\bigr(z(t),\overline{z(t)}, t\bigl)$ is the Eulerian velocity field.
 For brevity, we write $z = z(t)$.
-Eq.~\eqref{eq:beltrami_flow} becomes
+Expanding the Beltrami Eq.~\eqref{eq:beltrami_g} in $dt$, and using the definition Eq.~\eqref{eq:m_definition} of the $\mathbf{m}$-tensor leads to the simple expression

+Eq.~\eqref{eq:beltrami_flow_Eulerian} defines a sequence of infinitesimal QC deformations -- a QC flow (also called a Beltrami flow).
+The QC flow equation is linear and can be solved by the method of Green's functions, even for large deformations~\cite{Ahlfors1966} (Appendix~\ref{app:GreensFunction}).
+Eq.~\eqref{eq:beltrami_flow_Eulerian} describes how an anisotropic \emph{change} of active tension induces a corresponding shear deformation of the isothermal reference state.